“Play is a child's natural medium for self-expression."

 At the heart of therapy is relationship.
 I offer a space that centers connection, creativity, and emotional safety.
 Using art, play, mindfulness, and relational dialogue, I help individuals make sense of their experiences and reconnect with their inner strengths.

-I tailor each session to the unique needs and pace of the person in front of me, whether that’s a child needing playful expression, a teen searching for clarity, or an adult seeking to untangle long-held patterns.
-The process is always collaborative, respectful, and grounded in the belief that healing doesn’t need to be rushed, it needs to be held.
+I tailor each session to the unique needs and pace of the person in front of me, whether that’s a child needing playful expression, a teen searching for clarity, or an parent seeking to untangle long-held patterns.
+The process is always collaborative, respectful, and grounded in the belief that healing and change cannot be rushed.

 Working Together